Marketing digital et expérience client

 1 Competencies

-Given the « competencies referential » linked to the LSM Master 120 in Management and in Business Engineering, this course mainly develops the following competencies:
+Given the LSM competency framework linked to the LSM Master 120 in Management and in Business Engineering, this learning unit contributes to the development and acquisition of the following competencies:

 Learning outcomes

-At the end of this class, students will be able:
+At the end of this class, students will be able to:

 Content